wbruntra/react-set/vite-client/src/components/Solo/ACTION_LOGGING.md

 2. **Timing Measurement**:

-   - Declaration time is recorded when a player declares (starts selecting)
+   - Round start time is recorded when the game begins or when the previous set is completed
-   - Completion time is when the set is confirmed as valid
+   - Declaration time is when a player declares (starts selecting for human, or when CPU declares)
-   - Time difference is calculated and stored in seconds
+   - Time difference is calculated from round start to declaration and stored in seconds

 3. **Data Submission**: When a game ends, the complete action log is sent to the backend along with other game statistics.